Harp guitar: Players

-Historical harp guitar players include the German composers and guitarists Adam Darr (1811–1866) and Eduard Bayer (1822–1908) and the Italian virtuosi Pasquale Taraffo (1887–1937), Mario Maccaferri, Italo Meschi (1887-1957) and Luigi Mozzani.
+Historical harp guitar players include Polish guitarist-virtuoso Marek Konrad Sokołowski (1818-1884), the German composers and guitarists Adam Darr (1811–1866) and Eduard Bayer (1822–1908) and the Italian virtuosi Pasquale Taraffo (1887–1937), Mario Maccaferri, Italo Meschi (1887-1957) and Luigi Mozzani.
 Viennese and French virtuosos who often played instruments with extra, floating bass strings include Carulli, Coste, Giuliani, Mertz, Padovec and Sor.

 English guitarist John McLaughlin notably played a harp guitar, particularly with the group Shakti, often using the harp strings for Indian-inspired drones and open chords.
 Michael Hedges was known for occasionally using a 1920s-era harp guitar, such as in his song "Because It's There".

 Andy McKee also plays a harp guitar in a few of his songs, such as "Into The Ocean" and "The Friend I Never Met," the latter being a tribute to Hedges' "Because It's There."
 Robbie Robertson of The Band used a harp guitar on the main title theme for their concert film The Last Waltz and is seen playing the song on the instrument in the film's final scene.
 Don Alder uses the Harp guitar in songs such as "Sayonara.calm" and "Man from Ladylane" a song dedicated to Stephen Bennett, founder of the Harp Guitar Gathering and one of the top current day harp guitar players.
 Antoine Dufour also uses the instrument occasionally, such as in his song "Paroxysm".

 Oleg Timofeyev primarily uses a traditional Russian seven-string guitar with floating sub-bass strings.

 American harp-guitarist Gregg Miner owns the world's largest collection of harp guitars ("The Miner Museum") and runs harpguitars.net, a website dedicated to education and promotion of harp guitars.
 Alongside Stephen Bennett, he has organized, attended and documented every Harp Guitar Gathering since its inception.

 Alfred Karnes (1891–1958) was an Old-time Country and Southern Gospel singer and guitarist who recorded at the famous Bristol Sessions in 1927.
 He was known for songs such as "I'm Bound for the Promised Land" and "To the Work".
 His records are the only known use of the harp-guitar in Old Time Music.